- •Graduation Rate: 75%

-The Heart of Dixie finally adopted a modest choice program in March 2013, but there are no charters, no trigger, and barely any online learning options.
+The Heart of Dixie finally adopted a modest choice program, but there are no charters, no trigger, and barely any online learning options.
 The only other thing this state has going for it is that its teacher quality index isn’t a complete failure.
-Parents also have access to a decent school report card to better understand their schools, but school board elections are held in October, a busy time for parents to get engaged.
+Parents also have access to a decent school report card to better understand their schools, but the data is old making it difficult to make smart decisions, and school board elections are held in October, a busy time for parents to get engaged.

-Despite continuous efforts by legislators, Alabama is one of the eight remaining states with no charter school law.SOURCE: The Essential Guide to Charter School Law 2013 National Ranking and Scorecard
+Despite continuous efforts by legislators, Alabama is one of the eight remaining states with no charter school law.SOURCE: 2015 Charter School Law Rankings State Analysis

-Alabama is limited in its digital learning offerings with only one virtual school that offers supplemental online learning.
-The state’s funding mechanism also does not support universal access to online learning options.SOURCE: Digital Learning Now!
+Alabama is limited in its digital learning offerings, although students are currently required to successfully complete an online learning experience to earn a high school diploma.
+However, the state’s funding mechanism does not support universal access to online learning options.SOURCE: Digital Learning Now!

 Teachers are not evaluated using objective evidence of student learning, and tenure decisions are not based on effectiveness.
 Ineffective teachers who receive unsatisfactory evaluations will not be eligible for dismissal, as classroom performance is not considered grounds for dismissal, nor is it a determining factor in layoffs.
-Teacher pay is determined annually by the legislature, but there is some flexibility for districts to use performance as a factor in pay.SOURCE: National Council on Teacher Quality
+Teacher pay is controlled by a typical state salary schedule.SOURCE: National Council on Teacher Quality

-While Alabama claims to make information available to parents online, there is nothing comprehensive, and the state’s website is cumbersome even for seasoned researchers.
+The overall state report card is very accessible, but school specific information is practically nonexistent, with no performance data readily available after 2009.
+There is also no information on tax credit scholarship programs available that doesn’t require a separate visit to the state department of revenue.
 Major variances in city and county school board elections -- with some appointed and others elected, some elections in November and others in August -- make it difficult for parents to know when or how to hold elected or appointed school officials accountable.